Nishibsatheesh/Spotify-Playlist-Data-Analysis/README.md

 ### 1. Data Description

-**The dataset consists of streaming statistics from Spotify, including:**
+**The dataset consists of streaming statistics from Spotify from year 1930 to 2023, including:**

 •	***Artists and their streams:*** Identifying top-performing artists.